kartikey6872/token-pruning-distillation/README.md

 ## Notes on Scope

-This project was built to demonstrate the compression *technique* and methodology end-to-end on constrained hardware (CPU-only, 8GB RAM) — trained on a subset of CIFAR-10 (5,000–10,000 images, 20 epochs) rather than the full dataset or a large-scale benchmark.
+This project was built to demonstrate the compression *technique* and methodology end-to-end on constrained hardware  — trained on a subset of CIFAR-10 (5,000–10,000 images, 20 epochs) rather than the full dataset or a large-scale benchmark.
 Absolute accuracy is modest by design; the relative comparison across pruning ratios (the ablation trade-off curve) is the core contribution.

 ## Tech Stack